Kayli/logspub/math.md

   - quantity that characterizes the rate of separation of infinitesimally close trajectories
   - highest l.e. represents chaoticity of a system

+## self-referential systems

+- russell's paradox
+- godel incompletness theorem
+- halting problem

-- lambda calculus
+## lambda calculus

 - was introduced by the mathematician alonzo church in the 1930s
+- definition
   - formal system in mathematical logic for expressing computation based on
     - function abstraction
     - application using variable binding and substitution
   - it is a universal model of computation that can be used to simulate any turing machine

-## self-referential systems

-- russell's paradox
-- godel incompletness theorem
-- halting problem
+- a valid lambda calculus expression is called a "lambda term"

 ## proofs [^2]